richardwsnyder/stock-watcher/README.md

 ```

 ## Database
+I recommend you follow [this](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) tutorial on how to create a database and user profile in postgres.
+The same database that you create with those commands will be the one you put in the `.env` file

 The database that you will be using for this project will have a single table: `stocks`.
 The table columns and types are as follows
 ```
 symbol: VARCHAR(50), NOT NULL, Primary Key